 When asked what the Church hopes to achieve through the Mobile Community Pantry, Geoff’s answer is practical and spiritual.

 “We want to empower people struggling with limited finances.
 Through the Community Pantry we hope All Saints Community Care can offer other services like financial counselling and emergency relief,” he says.

-“We believe that for people to flourish they need a hand up, not just a hand out.
-The Bible teaches us to help others, so we hope this this small act of compassion reflects God’s great love for us all.”
+“We believe that for people to flourish they need a hand up, not just a handout.
+The Bible teaches us to help others, so we hope this small act of compassion reflects God’s great love for us all.”